researchart/fse20/submissions/reusable/mtfuzz/README.md

 ```

 ### Reproducing results
-To reproduce our main results reported in paper Table.4, please check source/programs directory.
+To reproduce our main results reported in paper Table.4, please check INSTALL.md and source/programs directory.
+There are 2 ways to run our tools.

+- Run MTFuzz on your local system with a GPU (Nvidia 1080 Ti/Nvidia K80 or higher is recommended).
-We also provide an AWS GPU instance for reviewer who didn't have proper GPU resources to test our tool.
-The instruction to access AWS instance is shared in email.
+- Run MTFuzz on an pre-configured AWS VM with GPU in case reviewers don't have proper GPU resources.
+We already set up a vanilla Ubuntu 18.04 with Nvidia K80 on AWS for reviewers.
+The credential to access the AWS VM is shared with PC chair through email.